Samsung/tizen-docs/docs/platform/release-notes/tizen-6-5-m1.md

 - TTS Framework
   - Playing TTS bugs have been fixed.
   - Potential deadlock bug has been fixed.
-  - TC failure that sometimes happens has been fixed.
+  - TC failure that occurs sometimes has been fixed.
 - Voice Control Framework
   - Memory leak has been fixed.